-Swindon Borough Council and The New Swindon Company are working to provide a policy framework for joining up sustainability opportunities across Central Swindon.
-The development of a Sustainable Waste Management Scheme and the introduction of a Community Energy Scheme are both key initiatives that will be progressed.
+The 'Swindon Town Centre Sustainability Task Group', whose members include representatives from the Council and The New Swindon Company is progressing a Town Centre Sustainability Strategy, which will provide a policy framework for joining up sustainability opportunities across Central Swindon.
+The development of a Sustainable Waste Management Scheme and the introduction of a Community Energy Scheme are both key initiatives that the Task Group will be progressing.